 If an asymptomatic patient tests positive, they must isolate until:

 - At least 10 days have passed since the date of their first positive COVID-19 diagnostic test assuming they have not subsequently developed symptoms since their positive test.
-If they develop symptoms, then the symptom-based or test-based strategy should be used.

 Things to consider